codurance/site/src/_posts/2019-02-21-state-of-the-art-jenkins-github-docker.md

 ## Features

-The configuration of the build pipeline is versioned together with the source code
+The configuration of the build pipeline is versioned together with the source code meaning you get:

-* Backups
+* History of old configs and ability to rollback
-* Atomic changes
+* Atomic changes of config and source
-* Use branches to experiment with the configuration itself
+* Use of branches to experiment with the configuration itself

-Building on branches
+Building and feedback from branches means you can:

-* Can look at the build during code review
+* Look at the outcome of the build during code review
-* Know if a change is going to break the build before merging to master
+* Prevent branches from being merged if they break the build
-* Integration with Github (and BitBucket which I have no experience with)
+* Automate merge of non breaking changes

-* Can automate merge of non breaking changes
+Other minor things:

-Less queue time
+* The build is defined as a sequence of steps rather than jobs so it does not re-enter the queue once it starts
-* The build is defined as a sequence of steps rather than jobs so it does not re-enter the queue
+* Most of the configuration is done from a file on your local development environment instead of the Jenkins UI

 ## Drawbacks

 Jenkinsfile

-* You need to learn the syntax of the Jenkinsfile
+* You'll need to learn the syntax of the Jenkinsfile
 * There are two different syntax options (scripted and declarative) which you need to be aware of
-* The documentation on how to use the plugins is not always clear
+* The documentation on how to use the plugins is not always clear, with examples, and easy to use

 ## The app